-Franck Follin-Arbelet, brother of Stéphane who runs Bouchard Père & Fils in Beaune, has created an estate in Aloxe-Corton where his ancestors used to have vineyards in the late 19th century, before they were subsequently sold off.
-As a child he spent holidays in the village, working part time in the vineyards and in due course marrying a local girl whose family had some vineyards – enough for Franck to set up as a vigneron in 1993, subsequently adding further vines through rental agreements.
-In the vineyards Franck Follin is moving towards organic farming but without certification.
-The aim is to be ‘le plus simple et le plus naturel possible’.
-The grapes are entirely destemmed, vinified in wooden vats for about two weeks with some punching down as well as pumping over – but clearly the intention is not to force extraction.
-Subsequently the wines are aged for 18 months in barrel, initially with 20 to 25 per cent new wood before racking into older casks after 12 months.
-These wines will not suit everybody – they are on the slight side, deliberately so.
-But the quality shows in the fine delineation of the different vineyards.
-Jasper Morris MW, Burgundy Wine Director and author of the award-winning Inside Burgundy comprehensive handbook.
+Franck’s ancestors owned vineyards in Aloxe-Corton, which they sold off towards the end of the 19th century.
+As a child, he spent holidays in the village, working part-time in the vineyards and, in due course, marrying a local girl, Christine.
+Her family had some vines – enough for Franck to set up as a vigneron in 1993, subsequently adding further vines through rental agreements.
+In 2017, Franck was joined at the domaine by his son, Simon.
+In the vineyard Franck favours the most simple and natural form of farming possible.
+The grapes are entirely destemmed, vinified in wooden vats for about two weeks.
+The wines are aged for 18 months in barrel, initially with 20 to 25 per cent new wood before racking into older casks after 12 months.